 private sector.

-Whenever the Government or the authorities
+Whenever the Government or the authoritiesthere is a simple transfer of wealth from the

 get less than the full value of